-The UW Career & Internship Center values the diversity of our student body and believes that our work to address systemic inequities facing students from traditionally marginalized backgrounds – including students of color, women, LGBT students, students with disabilities, international students, undocumented students, and more starts with access to meaningful employment and internship opportunities.
+The UW Career & Internship Center values the diversity of our student body and believes that our work to address systemic inequities facing students from traditionally marginalized backgrounds – including students of color, women, LGBTQ+ students, international students, students with disabilities, undocumented students, and others – starts with access to meaningful employment and internship opportunities.
 Furthermore, the benefits of a diverse workforce are well documented, and all organizations should strive for their staffs to be diverse and for all employees to feel included, respected, and empowered.
 Implementing the steps below will ensure that your hiring practices are more inclusive and provide increased opportunity for underrepresented student populations to gain meaningful work experience.

 These steps will help you recruit UW students into their entry level jobs and internships in a more equitable way.
 These steps should be standard practice for all employers and are good first steps in diversifying your workforce.
 The information included below was gathered from existing resources and research on the topic of equitable hiring practices.
 You can download this resource as a pdf file here and find a full list of sources at the bottom of this website.
 In addition, for information about recruiting candidates with disabilities see our website here.